dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 | StakedMilADA  | A ERC20 like token used to represent stakers share of the pool                                      |
 | Pillage       | A utility contract to withdraw rewards from smart contract account unable to withdraw their rewards |

-You can find the contracts code [here](https://github.com/dcSpark/liquid-staking)
+You can find the contracts code [here](https://github.com/dcSpark/liquid-staking) and the audit [here](https://www.milkomeda.com/docs/liquid-staking-final-report-updated.pdf).

 ## Contracts